The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at $0.05<z<0.3$: Results

 \subsubsection{With the M1 mask}

-In both cases, there is an X-ray detection in the stacks obtained with the M1 mask, see Fig. \ref{fig:full:stack:SF:QU}.
-For the QU\_M10.7 (SF\_M10.7) sample, the cumulative signal to noise ratio within 80 and 300 kpc is of 7.3 (3.6) and 4.3 (0.9).
-In the case of the QU\_M10.7 sample, the emission is clearly extended and not centrally peaked, see Fig. \ref{fig:full:stack:SF:QU}, left panels.
-For the SF\_M10.7 sample, the emission is centrally peaked and consistent with a maximal PSF profile, see Fig. \ref{fig:full:stack:SF:QU}, right panels.
-With a direct comparison of the background subtracted profiles in Fig. \ref{fig:subm1:107:comparison} (left panel) the difference between QU\_M10.7 and SF\_M10.7 is made obvious.
+In both star-forming and quiescent cases, there is an X-ray detection in the stacks obtained with the M1 mask; see Fig. \ref{fig:full:stack:SF:QU} {(left panels)}.
+For the QU\_M10.7 (SF\_M10.7) sample, the cumulative S/N within 80 and 300 kpc is of 7.3 (3.6) and 4.3 (0.9).
+In the case of the QU\_M10.7 sample, the emission is clearly extended and not centrally peaked; see the red curves in the left panels of Fig. \ref{fig:full:stack:SF:QU}.
+For the SF\_M10.7 sample, the emission is centrally peaked and consistent with a maximal PSF profile; see the blue curves in the left panels of Fig. \ref{fig:full:stack:SF:QU}.
+With a direct comparison of the background-subtracted profiles in Fig. \ref{fig:full:stack:SF:QU} ({bottom} left panel), the difference between QU\_M10.7 and SF\_M10.7 is made obvious.
 At scales larger than 100 kpc, the quiescent galaxy profile is at least two times brighter than that of the star-forming galaxies.

-Our measurement, using a nearly complete galaxy catalogue, sets a firm observational evidence: at the same mean stellar mass of $\sim5\times 10^{10}M_\odot$, star-forming galaxies show significantly less projected X-ray emission on large scales in the 0.5--2 keV rest-frame energy range.
+Our measurement, using a nearly complete galaxy catalog, provides firm observational evidence: at the same mean stellar mass of $\sim5\times 10^{10}M_\odot$, star-forming galaxies show significantly less projected X-ray emission on large scales in the 0.5--2 keV rest-frame energy range.
 The possibility of such a difference between passive and star-forming $\sim\mathcal{M}^*$ galaxies was previously suggested by \citet{bregman2018}, hinting at a difference in their evolutionary histories.

-The shallow slope measured in the QU profile might come from projection effects (see discussion in Sect. \ref{subsec:disc:projection}) due to the fact that, as mentioned before, quiescent galaxies tend to live in denser, hotter environments \citep[e.g.][]{Velander2014MNRAS.437.2111V}.
+The shallow slope measured in the QU profile might come from projection effects (see discussion in Sect. \ref{subsec:disc:projection}) due to the fact that quiescent galaxies tend to live in denser, hotter environments, as mentioned above \citep[e.g.,][]{Velander2014MNRAS.437.2111V}.